-Caroline North was the original Caroline, the MV Fredericia, which began the UK offshore radio saga at Easter 1964 and then sailed up to the Isle of Man.
+Caroline North was the original Caroline, the MV Fredericia.
+At Easter 1964 she began broadcasting to London and then sailed up to the Isle of Man.
 The ship was moored in Ramsey bay until March 1968 when it was towed away to Amsterdam.

 The station spawned so many broadcasters, including Don Allen, Tony Prince and Dave Lee Travis.
 They all figure prominently in this all too short book, written by well-respected author, BBC presenter and former Yorkshire TV cameraman, Bob Preedy.

 Although less than 100 pages, author BOB PREEDY has crammed in many hitherto unknown details of the Caroline North operation, including the station's office in Lord Street, Liverpool, along with some rare newspaper cuttings describing the isle of Man Government's brave attempts to reject the Marine Offences Act.